evrencoskun/TableView/README.md

   - Set your own model class to displayed in a table view
   - RowHeader and cells can scroll vertically and synchronously
   - ColumnHeader and cells can scroll horizontally and synchronously
+  - Each column width value can be calculated considering the largest one

 ## Table of Contents
   - [How this app works](#how-this-app-works)